pantheon-systems/documentation/source/content/advanced-global-cdn.md

 ### Geolocation-based Actions

-  Enable actions based on the physical location of your user (eg. blocking or redirecting based on country) or send location information to your application for more custom control.
+  Sending location info to your application is much faster than fetching it from a third-party API.
+AGCDN enables actions based on the physical location of your user (eg. blocking or redirecting based on country), and can send location information to your application for performant, custom control.

 ### Device Detection and Edge Control